From PowerPoint to Publication

 What we're solving

-• Each gram: a vessel/contact title, an analysis sheet, and one or more `Lofar` hyperlinks — each pointing to a .glc configuration file
+• Every gram: vessel name, an analysis sheet, one or more Lofar links — every Lofar pointing at a .glc

 ~1,000